ucb-rit/savio-training-containers-2021/containers.md

 ## What is a container

-(see Wei materials)
+ - Containerization provides an isolated environment in which you can install your software and dependencies.
+ - Containers are similar to virtual machines in some ways, but much lighter-weight.
+ - Containers are portable, shareable, and reproducible.

 Terminology:

-- image: a bundle of files, including the oeprating system, software, and possibly data and files associated with the software
+- image: a bundle of files, including the operating system, software, and possibly data and files associated with the software
    - may be stored as a single file (e.g., Singularity) or a group of files (e.g., Docker)
-- container: a virtual environment based on a container; alternatively a running instance of an image
+- container: a virtual environment based on an image (i.e., a running instance of an image)

 ## Containers versus VMs

-perhaps show a figure
+perhaps show a figure - try to edit Wei's figure

-(see Wei materials)

 ## Why use containers
  - portability - install once, run 'anywhere'
- - control your environment/software on systems you don't own
+ - control your environment/software on systems (such as Savio, XSEDE) you don't own
- - manage complex dependencies by creating modular workflows, one workflow per container
+ - manage complex dependencies by using containers for modular computational workflows/pipelines, one workflow per container
  - provide a reproducible environment
      - for yourself in the future
      - for others (lab members)